Program Objectives & Curriculum

 Students will have the requisite knowledge and skills for entry into the practice of professional psychology.
 To attain this goal, we expect our students to demonstrate substantial understanding of and competence in the body of knowledge in theories and methods of assessment and diagnosis, effective individual and group intervention, consultation, supervision, and the evaluation of these services.
 Students will also demonstrate knowledge of psychology as an applied discipline and recognize the distinguishing characteristics of the specialty of counseling psychology and its place in the broader field of psychology.
 Students will also become proficient as entry-level psychologists capable of conducting counseling and psychotherapy and evaluating client progress and outcomes and diagnosing problems and conceptualizing clients' issues, conducting formal assessments, and integrating those assessments into a conceptualization of client status accompanied by an appropriate treatment plan.

-Students will be aware, knowledgeable and skilled enough to address issues of human diversity and multiculturalism who are capable of advocating for the needs and issues of underrepresented populations.
-Students will demonstrate knowledge and integration of theory and research in human diversity and multicultural counseling in their assessments and interventions with various culturally diverse clients, will exhibit awareness of multicultural principles in their interactions with faculty and students, and competently apply multicultural theory and scholarship to their own research.
+Students will be aware, knowledgeable and skilled enough to address issues across differing viewpoints and backgrounds.
+Students will become capable of advocating for the needs and issues of all populations.
+Students will demonstrate knowledge and integration of theory and research in viewpoint diversity and universally compassionate counseling in their assessments and interventions with various clients, will exhibit awareness of community-building principles in their interactions with faculty and students, and competently apply integrative cultural theory and scholarship to their own research.

 4. Professional Identity and Development: